GitAtom-PDX/GitAtom/README.md

 ### Templating

-To change the blog template, simply modify or replace the `style.css` file in the `content/site` directory.
+To change the blog template, simply modify or replace the `style.css` file in the `content/site` directory. *Note:* the `style.css` in the `templates` directory is currently ignored after installation.

-## Troubleshooting
+## SSH Issues

-### Permission denied on ssh into remote server
+Perhaps you are seeing "Permission denied on ssh into remote server."
 This error occurs when a user has multiple ssh keys.
 Create an alias that indicates use of a specific key.

 To fix, create an alias in the `~/.ssh/config` file on the local machine and reconfigure the remote branch.